Gettin' Jiggy With It -

 It’s THAT important.

-Well, in order to understand WHY failure is such a key ingredient to the success process, we must first understand what failure brings to the table.
+Well, in order to understand WHY failure is so critical to the success process, we must first understand what failure brings to the table.

 Have you ever been going through something challenging, when all of a sudden, that giant light bulb that lives above your head suddenly goes off and you gain a perspective that you had never been able to see before?